NibiruChain/tokenomics/blog-matrix.md

 To be clear, IAs are in competition with each other.
 The less liquidity there is coming from IAs in the protocol, the more a single agent earns from each revenue stream: transaction fees, staking governance tokens, and investment yields.

-##### Risks for Insurance Agents
+An IA providing OSMO/ATOM liquidity for the NEO stablecoin would receive sanOSMO, a tokens that quantify the rewards.
+By issuing sanOSMO, IAs can earn interest and rewards through the token's underlying Osmosis exchange rate, which increases as transaction fees collect for the pool and increases as interest is collected from lent collateral.

-The risk for an Insurance Agent is incurring slippage when the protocol is under collateralized, i.e. not being able to reclaim assets with the same value they put in.
+**Risks for Insurance Agents**: The risk for an Insurance Agent is incurring slippage when the protocol is under collateralized, i.e. not being able to reclaim assets with the same value they put in.

-Morpheus + section here.

-An IA providing OSMO liquidity for the Neo stablecoin, would receive sanOSMO

 <!--  -->

 ## Partners (ask if this should be included)

-## Team (ask if this should be included)

-Matrix Labs

-Advisors
-- Sankha
-- Sunny
-- Unique
-- Rahul
-- Ranit
-- Chjango?
-- Max (maybe)
-- Bill
-- Brian
+- Osmosis

 ---